The Power Within (album)

-The Power Within is the fifth full-length album by the English power metal band DragonForce, released in April 2012.
+The Power Within is the fifth studio album by British power metal band DragonForce, released on 15 April 2012.
 It is the first DragonForce album to feature vocalist Marc Hudson.
 "Cry Thunder" was released as downloadable content for Rock Band 3.

 DragonForce announced a complete remix and remaster of the album in April 2018 titled Re-Powered Within which was released on 4 May 2018.

 Overview

 DragonForce revealed details about the album on their Facebook page on 2 February 2012 and later on the official website.
 They released the album cover, track listing, and release date and also announced four different editions that would be released: CD, digital download, LP and a limited edition box set.
-As of September 2014 the album is unavailable for digital download with no explanation given by any member of the band.
+As of September 2014, the album is unavailable for digital download, and no explanation has been given by any member of the band.